 - Replace Fiber with More Calories: Plant foods rich in fiber, like fruits and vegetables, need to be eaten less often.
 Why?
 Because foods like peppers, broccoli, and carrots fill you up very quickly.
 Rather than eliminate them, replace them with high-calorie foods like beans, grains, nuts, and seeds.

 - Eat Beans More: Beans are one of the best sources of protein.
-If you can, cook a whole batch multiple times a week and store them for later consumption.
+If you can, cook a whole batch multiple times per week and store them for later consumption.
 Remember, cooked beans are better than canned ones.

 - Replace Oils with Nuts and Seeds: Oils don’t have much protein content—nuts and seeds do.
 Next time you prepare meals like oatmeal, salad, and lentils, try replacing the coconut oil or olive oil additives with pumpkin seeds or almonds.